Effective: September 1, 2016 Updated: May 25, 2018

-Roadmap.com uses information we collect to analyze how Roadmap.com is discovered and used, diagnose service or technical problems, maintain security, personalize content, remember information to help you efficiently access your account, monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns, and track user Content and users as necessary to comply with the Digital Millennium Copyright Act and other applicable laws.
+Roadmap.com uses information we collect and has a legitimate interest to analyze how Roadmap.com is discovered and used, diagnose service or technical problems, maintain security, personalize content, remember information to help you efficiently access your account, monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns, and track user Content and users as necessary to comply with the Digital Millennium Copyright Act and other applicable laws.

 You provide us information about yourself, such as your name and e-mail address if you register for a member account with Roadmap.com.
 Your name and other information you choose to add to your profile will be available for public viewing on Roadmap.com.
 We may use your email address to send you Roadmap.com -related notices (including any notices required by law, in lieu of communication by postal mail).
 We may also use your contact information to send you marketing email messages.
 If you do not want to receive such messages, you may opt out by following the instructions in the message.
 If you correspond with us by email, we may retain the content of your email messages, your email address and our responses.

 You also provide us information in content you post to Roadmap.com (the “Content”).
 Your questions, answers, comments, and other contributions on Roadmap.com, and metadata about them (such as when you posted them), are publicly viewable on Roadmap.com, along with your name.
 This information may be searched by search engines and be republished elsewhere on the Web in accordance with our Terms of Service.